-Under the base case scenario, the mine is expected to generate revenue of \$639.5 million, EBITDA of \$347.3 million and total free cash flow of \$125.3 million over the life of the mine.
-Using a discount rate of 5%, the expected discounted net present value (NPV) is \$78.2 million, the expected after tax internal rate of return is 21%.
+The mine is expected to generate LOM revenue of \$815.8 million, EBITDA of \$447.7 million and total free cash flow of \$193.2 million.
+Using a discount rate of 5%, the expected discounted net present value is \$117.8 million, the expected after tax internal rate of return is 23.5% and payback of capital is 5.4 years, using the Base Case assumptions

-Since publishing the Pre-Feasibility Study, the Company has further assessed, refined and optimized parts of the Study and discovered other veins with mineralization which it believes will improve the overall economics.
+Since publishing the Terronera Updated PFS, the Company has further assessed, refined and optimized parts of the Study and discovered other veins with mineralization which it believes will improve the overall economics.